An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Stage III Treatment Options (Locally Advanced Cancer)

-- External beam radiation with or without androgen deprivation therapy (hormone therapy)
+- External beam radiation with or without androgen deprivation therapy (hormone therapy).

 Stage IV Treatment Options (Advanced Cancer)

-- External beam radiation therapy with or without androgen deprivation therapy
+- External beam radiation therapy with or without androgen deprivation therapy may be used to relieve symptoms in the pelvis or bones.

 Recurrent or Persistent Prostate Cancer